 Your stairlift batteries will typically last between 3-5 years, although this may alter based on the frequency of use and whether or not the batteries are left without power for extended periods of time.
 The batteries use very little power per trip, so are inexpensive to run on a daily basis, with the cost of a replacement battery around £50.
 For more information on how stairlifts work, take a look at the dedicated guide.

 Your stairlift batteries charge when left at the charging points.
 Although these are typically found at the top and bottom of your stairs for curved stairlifts, some models, such as the Age UK Stairlifts Simplicity series, have the ability to charge wherever they are left.
 However, your stairlift will alert you with both audio and visual signs if not left in the correct position.

 Will my stairlift work in a power cut?

 In the event of a power cut, your stairlift will continue to work for up to seven return trips, meaning that you will still be able to travel around your home.
 With this in mind, it is essential that the power supply to your stairlift is left on at all times to ensure that it has enough power as, if the batteries are left to fully drain, there is a possibility that they will need replacing.

 Purchasing a stairlift can come with a variety of different questions.
-For more help and support, take a look at the stairlift tips and advice page, where there is a bank of more information to help answer any queries you might have, including more about repairs and servicing.
+For more help and support, take a look at the stairlift tips and advice page, where there is a bank of information to help answer any queries you might have, including more about repairs and servicing.

 After purchasing a stairlift, it is vital that it is kept in good condition.
 Minimise problems from arising by checking out questions about aftercare.